CRBroughton/forager-docs/guide/features.md

 - Clustering locations of interest when zoomed out
 - Adding reference images for items
 - Setting a home location for a given user
+- Adding Landmarks to the map
 - GPS location tracking
+- Server status updates

 ## Side menu